mschuldi-lab/schuldiner-sop/docs/original_sop/western-blots.md

 :::note
-- When preforming BCA – dilute your samples by 4/5 and always make 2ul extra - in the protocol it’s 25ul per well but works great with a 1:5 dilution and 15ul per well.
+- When performing BCA – dilute your samples by 4/5 and always make 2ul extra - in the protocol it’s 25ul per well but works great with a 1:5 dilution and 15ul per well.
 Whatever you choose, remember to add the same amount of the standards as your samples.
 :::